reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 GAP     sum = 95500, n = 191, ave = 500, largest = 500, smallest = 500
 ```

-Now, I want you to open the Hi-C heat map (`salsa_scaffolds.hic`) for the complete genome on Juice-Box and have a look.
+Now, I want you to open the Hi-C heat map (`salsa_scaffolds.hic`) for the complete genome on Juice-Box and have a look a it.

 The whole plot is not amazing.
 But do you think you see a miss-assembly on scaffold 1?